 Can you swim in the sea around Cape Verde?

-Why can’t you swim in the sea in Cape Verde?
+Why can’t you swim in the sea in Cape Verde sometimes?

-Where is the sea calm in Cape Verde?
+Where is the sea calmest in Cape Verde?

 Where is safe to swim in Cape Verde?